Best One-Pot Rice Recipes from Around the World

 Rice is an important part of the story of the American South, a crop brought from Africa and cultivated by enslaved people.
 Forced to adapt to this new world, they created one-pot rice recipes that are a testament to resiliency.

-This recipe skips the tomato and shrimp you get with some jambalayas but packs on savory, salty, deeply seasoned flavor — similar to the jambalaya I loved eating at Jazz Fest in New Orleans.
+This one-pot sausage and rice recipe (with chicken) skips the tomato and shrimp you get with some jambalayas but packs on savory, salty, deeply seasoned flavor — similar to the jambalaya I loved eating at Jazz Fest in New Orleans.
 Though Louisiana or Carolina long-grain rice is most authentic, as this recipe shows, regular long-grain rice will do just fine.

 Canned kidney beans, smoked sausage, and vegetables cook with Creole spices and chicken broth for a hearty and flavorful dish that’s ready in under an hour.
 The rice here cooks separately, but to keep things easy, you could simply microwave a pouch of cooked rice.